-Environmental-Economic Accounting describes the interaction between the economy and the environment, and the stocks and changes in stocks of environmental assets.
-While System of National Accounts (SNA) provides a comprehensive accounting framework for analyzing and evaluating the performance of an economy, a growing recognition that contemporary national accounts has limitations in the sense that these accounts do not take into consideration all aspects of economic evaluation e.g.: human capital, environment.
-Often, economic policies designed to promote growth have been implemented without considering their full environmental consequences, presumably on the assumption that these consequences would either take care of themselves or could be dealt with separately.
+Environmental-Economic Accounting describes between the the interaction economy and the environment, and the stocks and changes stocks of in environmental assets.
+While System of National Accounts (SNA) provides comprehensive accounting framework for the performance analyzing and evaluating of an economy, a growing recognition that contemporary national accounts limitations in the sense that these accounts do not take into consideration all aspects of economic evaluation e.g.: human capital, environment.
+Often. economic policies designed to promote growth have been implemented without considering their full environmental consequences, presumably on the assumption that these consequences would either take care of themselves or could be dealt with separately.
 There is evidence to suggest that such policies may actually result in a net decrease in human well-being.
-Globally, environmental degradation is manifesting itself through the loss of fertile soils, desertification, decreasing forest cover, reduction of fresh water availability, and an extreme loss of bio-diversity.
-These are serious consequences, and it has become clear today that economic development must be environmentally sustainable.
+Globally, environmental degradation is manifesting itself through the loss fertile soils. desertification. decreasing forest cover, reduction of fresh water availability, and an extreme loss of bio-diversity.
+These are serious consequences, and it has become clear today economic development environmentally sustainable.
 Contemporary national accounts systems do not adequately account for the costs arising out of the use of environmental and natural resources .
 The pursuit of growth can be at the cost of degradation of environment.

-As a possible solution to the limitations of national income accounting, integrated environmental and economic accounting has emerged as a new concept.
-The main objectives of this concept are segregation and elaboration of all environmental and economic accounts with assessment of environmental costs and benefits, and accounting the for maintenance of tangible wealth.
+As possible solution the a to limitations of national income accounting, integrated environmental and economic accounting has emerged as a new concept.
+The main objectives of this concept are segregation and elaboration environmental and economic accounts with assessment of environmental costs and benefits, and accounting the for maintenance of tangible wealth.